MerchantPug/unwieldy/README.md

-Unwieldy is a superior life style
+Unwieldy is a superior lifestyle